 - Review your tax return information, and see the tax data that will be transferred into your FAFSA.

 - Check the “Transfer My Tax Information into the FAFSA” box, and click the “Transfer Now” button.

 - Review your federal tax return information that has been transferred into the data fields on your FAFSA.

 - Proceed to the Sign and Submit page

 What if I didn’t use the IRS Data Retrieval Process?

-If the student or parent did not use the IRS data retrieval process to transfer tax information into the FAFSA they can go back into the FAFSA and choose to do this once they have filed their Federal Tax return with the IRS.Those who are married and file separate tax returns and applicants whose marital status have changed since January 1st of the processing year will not be able to go back in or initially use the IRS Data Retrieval process.
+If the student or parent did not use the IRS data retrieval process to transfer tax information into the FAFSA they can still go back into the FAFSA and choose to do this.Those who are married and file separate tax returns and applicants whose marital status have changed since October 1st of the processing year will not be able to go back in or initially use the IRS Data Retrieval process.

 Who has to submit an IRS Federal Tax Return Transcript?

 Applicants who are selected by the Federal Processor for Verification and choose not to use the IRS Data Retrieval process, or who retrieve IRS data but subsequently change it on their FAFSA, will be informed that they will have to submit an IRS Federal Tax Return Transcript directly to the financial aid office.
 Personal tax returns will no longer be accepted.